fleet-ai/code-pilot/README.md

 # issues-responder
-A Github bot that automatically responds to
+A Github bot that automatically responds to issues.